nicklamiller/rs_take_home/README.md

     )
     association_counts.show()

-If one leaves queries empty, it will run with the default queries givein in the problem statement.
+If one leaves queries empty, it will run with the default queries given in the problem statement.
 This will return the example output also listed in the problem statement.

 ---